Goutamxd/Monster-Mouth-Web/README.md

 <!-- Replace with an actual path to your project screenshot -->

 🚀 About the Project
 This project is a visually stunning web design crafted entirely with CSS-only animations and effects.
-It features a bold, cyberpunk-inspired aesthetic, with striking typography, smooth transitions, and eye-catching elements—including a massive animated mouth that steals the show!
+It features a bold, cyberpunk-inspired aesthetic, with striking typography, smooth transitions, and eye-catching elements—including a massive animated mouth that steals the show.

 # Designed by: Goutam Dev 🖌️